Property Management Systems and Real Estate

-The legal clauses in the contract should be readily accessible via the PMS; this is so that they can know what the management company agreed on what they and the tenant can and cannot do.
+The legal clauses in the contract should be readily accessible via the PMS.
+As a result, they can know what the management company agreed on and what they and the tenant can and cannot do.
 Also, it should contain the exact date that the client started their lease and the date that the client will withdraw from the lease.

 Schedules Maintenance or Cleaning

-Scheduling maintenance is a must for any institution that has facilities or equipment that require upkeep.
+Scheduling maintenance is necessary for any institution with facilities or equipment that require upkeep.
 It’s also advantageous if you’re still building a property and need to schedule and keep track of the payables for your suppliers.
 Many PMS have calendars that can help keep track of such important dates.

 Profiles Clients and Agents